IBM/aspera-cli/docs/README.md

 <https://developer.1password.com/docs/cli/>

 Requires the `op` CLI to be installed and signed in.
-No server to deploy — authentication is handled by the 1Password desktop app (biometric unlock) or by `op signin`.
+No server to deploy: authentication is handled by the 1Password desktop app (biometric unlock) or by `op signin`.

 ```shell
 --vault=@json:'{"type":"1password","source":"cli"}'